 Photo: Romana Klee

-The Fayetteville City Council on Tuesday unanimously approved a proposal to move away from expanded polystyrene foam (aka Styrofoam).
+The Fayetteville City Council on Tuesday unanimously approved a proposal to move away from expanded polystyrene foam.

-The ordinance, sponsored by Ward 4 council member Teresa Turk, prohibits city staff from using city money to purchase Styrofoam products.
-The new law also bans the use of Styrofoam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.
+The ordinance, sponsored by Ward 4 council member Teresa Turk, prohibits city staff from using city money to purchase foam products.
+The new law also bans the use of foam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.

-Turk said the goal is to raise public awareness of the ecological damages caused by Styrofoam.
+Turk said the goal is to raise public awareness of the ecological damages caused by foam containers.
 It’s a measure that was unanimously approved by the Environmental Action Committee earlier this year, and is similar to a law passed in Little Rock last year.

 “Fayetteville leads on so many different things,” said Turk.
 “This is just the next step that I hope we can do to help lead by example.”